- What Are They?

 Triptans can cause:

-The most common side effect for ergotamines is nausea.
+The most common side effect of ergotamines is nausea.

 Side effects of beta-blockers include: